 There are a number of topical steroids available to manage symptoms of psoriasis.

 Systemic treatments are medications that address psoriasis from the inside out.
 They treat the entire body rather than a specific area.
-A person may take these by mouth or receive them in the form of an injection.
+A person may take these by mouth or in the form of an injection.

-Doctors tend to use systemic treatments when people have more severe psoriasis, as well as other related conditions, such as psoriatic arthritis.
-They may prescribe systemic treatments when the affected skin surface is too large for treatment with topical medications, or when plaques do not improve with topical treatments.
+They may prescribe systemic treatments when the affected skin surface is too large for treatment with topical medications or if psoriasis plaques do not improve with topical treatments.

 Systemic treatments may be more effective than topical treatments.
 They also carry more potential side effects, and some lower a person’s immunity.
 Although the risk is low, in some cases, these treatments may increase a person’s chance of developing an infection or cancer.

 Topical medications treat the skin and do not address internal issues such as arthritis.
-They include creams, lotions, foams, solutions, gels, and tapes that people can apply directly to the skin.
-They only treat the areas of skin a person applies them to.
+They apply directly to the skin and include:

-Topicals are excellent options for people with localized disease, such as when a person has plaques on the elbows or knees.
 They do not have as many side effects as systemic medications.
 However, they may not be as effective or practical in more severe cases of psoriasis.

 Systemic treatments include traditional immune-suppressing medications as well as newer biologic agents.